 Here’s a quick look at some of the other top perks to consider with this card:

-- Introductory Balance Transfer Period: Citi offers 18 months of 0% APR on balance transfers you make to this card.
+- Introductory Balance Transfer Period: Citi offers an 18-month introductory APR period for balance transfers (you’re subject to normal APR rates based on creditworthiness after the introductory period ends).
 To qualify for this perk, you must make the transfer within the first four months of your card membership.
 And it will be subject to a fee of either $5 or 3% of the transfer balance (whichever is greater).